Park Pass Shock: $100 Fee Hits International Visitors to US National Parks

 How to prepare before visiting a national park

-How it works is when you visit one of these national parks, you'll need to supply information showing you qualify for the resident rate.
+When you visit one of these national parks, you'll need to supply information showing you qualify for the resident rate.
 Acceptable documents include a U.S. passport, your driver's license, a state ID or a Permanent Resident Card (green card).

 The fee rollout has also prompted a lawsuit from the Center for Biological Diversity.
-One claim challenges President Trump’s order to place his image on the America the Beautiful annual pass instead of the contest-winning photo of Glacier National Park.
+One claim challenges Trump’s order to place his image on the America the Beautiful annual pass instead of the contest-winning photo of Glacier National Park.

 The lawsuit argues this violates the Federal Lands Recreation Enhancement Act of 2004 because the image was not selected through a public contest and was not taken on federal land.